What You Need to Know About Spousal Sponsorship in Canada

 - Either a Canadian citizen, permanent resident living in Canada, or person registered in Canada as an Indian under the Canadian Indian Act

 - Able to provide for the basic needs of any person you want to sponsor for a period of time.

 - Food, clothing, shelter, and other needs for everyday living

 - Dental care, eye care, and other health needs that are not covered by Canada’s public health services

-- You have already applied to sponsor someone and the decision has not yet been made
+- You have already applied to sponsor someone and the decision is still pending.

 You can read more about the eligibility requirements to immigrate to Canada here, on the Government of Canada’s official website.